Moulberry/AxiomDocumentation/src/editor/windows/blueprints.md

 ## Blueprint Browser

 Once you have blueprints, you can view them in the **Blueprint Browser**.

+You can open the **Blueprint Browser** by clicking on the big button in the [Clipboard window](clipboard.md), or by using Main Menu Bar > Windows > Blueprint Browser

 You'll be able to see thumbnails for all of your blueprints, as well as perform searches or filter by tags.
 Clicking a blueprint will 'open' it load into your [clipboard](clipboard.md).

 > Tip: You can go back and refresh by clicking the appropriate button next to the seach box.